-The Company and its associates has borrowings from banks and financial institutions on the basis of security of current assets.
-The quarterly returns or statements of current assets filed by the Company and its associates with banks and financial institutions are in agreement with the books of accounts.
+The Company has borrowings from banks and financial institutions on the basis of security of current assets.
+The quarterly returns or statements of current assets filed by the Company with banks and financial institutions are in agreement with the books of accounts.